8ivek/pullin-ad/README.md

 # pullin-ad
-Pullin-ad is a Wordpress plugin that displays advertisement in your Wordpress sites.
+Pullin-ad is a sale oriented ad management pluigin that pulls in only interested user in the advertiser's website.
+Ensures / Increases sale.